Epix Is Adapting Bernard Cornwell’s King Arthur Trilogy, The Warlord Chronicles

 Recent Comments

-- Carl on Oathbringer Reread: Chapter One Hundred and Eleven 51 mins ago
+- Booksnhorses on The Gideon the Ninth Reread: Chapters 1 and 2 11 mins ago

-- cap-mjb on Doctor Who Drops Us in the Middle of the Edison/Tesla Rivalry in “Nikola Tesla’s Night Terror” 3 hours ago

-- Tessuna on Doctor Who Drops Us in the Middle of the Edison/Tesla Rivalry in “Nikola Tesla’s Night Terror” 4 hours ago
+- Jos on Nearly Half of All Netflix Subscribers Tossed a Coin to Their Witcher 26 mins ago

-- Sunspear on Introducing the Star Trek: Voyager Rewatch!
-5 hours ago
+- JanaJansen on Star Trek: The Next Generation Rewatch: “I, Borg” 2 hours ago

-- DanteHopkins on Introducing the Star Trek: Voyager Rewatch!
-5 hours ago
+- DS9Continuing on Star Trek: Deep Space Nine Reread — The Left Hand of Destiny, Book One 2 hours ago

-- Stephen Del Col on Star Trek The Original Series Rewatch: “Patterns of Force” 6 hours ago
+- Alvaro Zinos-Amaro on Star Trek: Deep Space Nine Reread — The Left Hand of Destiny, Book One 3 hours ago